 - List A documents give the University a continuious statutory excuse for the duration of the individual's employment.

 - List B documents give the University a time-limited statutory excuse for the duration the document remains valid.
 Additional checks will need to be undertaken for those who present documents from List B.

 Only documents from these lists can be accept as evidence of a right to work.
-The Home Office checklist is below, please note that where it says current we cannot accept expired documents.
+A link to Home Office checklist is below, please note that where it says current we cannot accept expired documents.

 Conducting a Right to Work Check

 Obtain: You must see the applicant’s original documents.

 Check: You must check that the documents are valid with the applicant present.

 Copy: You must make and keep copies of the documents and record the date you made the check.

 - the documents are genuine, original and unchanged and belong to the person who has given them to you

 - the dates for the applicant’s right to work in the UK have not expired